 One of my most popular blog posts was "Advocacy is not enough we need power" and I still stand by that.
-Ironically enough in my new role I am teacher librarian slash Edtech integrator, and I like to joke with my colleagues who need anything from data to access to fixing an issue to equipment that “I have the power”.
-But some stuff fluttering around … Continue reading Does Activism require Power?
+Ironically enough in my new role I am teacher librarian slash Edtech integrator, and I like to joke with my colleagues who need anything from data to access to fixing an issue to equipment … Continue reading Does Activism require Power?

 Recently I've been given to much pause of thought about learning and education, not the least following watching the movie "The imitation game" about Alan Turing's code breaking during WW2 on the plane, followed by three days of intensive attending of presentations at 21CLHK.
 It's taken a while to try and crystallise my thoughts, and … Continue reading The Imitation Game

 Librarians are big on advocacy.
 Big on helping their peers when they're not being heard in their communities or schools to build their "advocacy toolkit".
 Most librarian courses include at least one module in one course on advocacy.
 Some academic librarians have built their careers on advocacy.
 But I'd like to cry foul.
 This has … Continue reading Advocacy is not enough we need power

 In an attempt to blog more regularly, I've signed up for a challenge - so these posts will be in amongst all the other stuff I may be blogging. #FutureReadyLibs 10-Week #BlogChallenge Challenge #1: How did you get involved in the Future Ready Schools/Future Ready Librarians initiative?
 Are you involved in the district strategic planning … Continue reading #1 Digital resources